OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Introduction

-In the literature, there has been rapid development of different methods for learning dynamics from data that typically emphasize one of the two aforementioned properties.
-The first is the class of \emph{unstructured} approaches, where the learned dynamics are not {\it a priori} constrained to satisfy any physical principles.
-Instead, minimizing reconstruction error or model complexity is the dominant objective.
-For example, the sparse symbolic regression method tries to find minimal models by searching in a big dictionary of candidate analytical representations \cite{ schmidt_distilling_2009, brunton_discovering_2016}; Numerical discretization embedding methods try to learn the hidden dynamics by embedding it with some known numerical discretization into neural networks \cite{longPDENetLearningPDEs2018, raissi_multistep_2018, xieNonintrusiveInferenceReduced2018}; Galerkin-closure methods use neural networks to complement the projection error of traditional Galerkin methods \cite{wanDataassistedReducedorderModeling2018, panDataDrivenDiscoveryClosure2018, maModelReductionMemory2019, xie_modeling_2019,wangRecurrentNeuralNetwork2020}.
-These unstructured methods are accurate and flexible, but the dynamical models learned may lack temporal stability, which limits their ability to capture qualitative properties of the underlying model on large time intervals.
-This is significant in that often, the very point of building reduced models is not to reproduce the original dynamics in its entirety, but rather to extract some salient and physically relevant insights.
-This leads to the second class of \emph{structured} approaches, where one imparts from the outset some physically motivated constraints to the dynamical system to be learned, e.g. gradient systems and Lyapunov function \cite{kolterLearningStableDeep2019,gieslLyapunov2020}, Hamiltonian systems \cite{bertalan2019learning,jin_symplectic_2020, zhongDissipativeSymODENEncoding2020}, etc. These methods have the advantage that the learned models have pre-determined structures and stability is automatically ensured.
-However, it is often not clear whether such structures may overly constrain the model parameterization so that its ability to approximate general natural processes is hindered.
+Discovering mathematical models from observed dynamical data is a scientific endeavor that dates back to the work of Ptolemy, Kepler and Newton.
+With the recent advancements in machine learning, data-driven approaches have become viable alternatives to those relying purely on human insight.
+The former has become an active area of research with many proposed methodologies, which can be roughly classified into two categories.
+The first is \emph{unstructured} approaches, where the learned dynamics are not {\it a priori} constrained to satisfy any physical principles.
+Instead, minimizing reconstruction error or model complexity are dominant objectives.
+For example, sparse symbolic regression methods try to find minimal models by searching in a big dictionary of candidate analytic representations \citep{bongardAutomatedReverseEngineering2007,schmidt_distilling_2009,brunton_discovering_2016}; Numerical discretization embedding methods attempt to learn hidden dynamics by embedding known numerical discretization schemes {\citep{longPDENetLearningPDEs2018,raissi_multistep_2018,xieNonintrusiveInferenceReduced2018}}; Galerkin-closure methods use neural networks to reduce the projection error of traditional Galerkin methods {\citep{wanDataassistedReducedorderModeling2018,panDataDrivenDiscoveryClosure2018,wangRecurrentNeuralNetwork2020,maModelReductionMemory2019,xie_modeling_2019,wangRecurrentNeuralNetwork2020}}.
+Another line of unstructured methods directly apply time-series modelling tools such as LSTM/GRU and reservoir computing~\cite{pathakModelFreePredictionLarge2018a,vlachasBackpropagationAlgorithmsReservoir2020,szunyoghMachineLearningBasedGlobalAtmospheric2020} to model temporal evolution of physical processes.
+For example, it is demonstrated in~\cite{pathakModelFreePredictionLarge2018a} that reservoir computing can effectively capture the dynamics of high-dimensional chaotic systems, such as the Kuramoto-Sivashinsky equation.
+These unstructured methods can often achieve high predictive accuracy, but the learned dynamics may not have clear physical structure and theoretical guarantee of temporal stability.
+This in turn limit their ability to capture qualitative properties of the underlying model on large time intervals.
+Such issues are significant in that often, the goal of building reduced models is not to reproduce the original dynamics in its entirety, but rather to extract some salient and physically relevant insights.
+This leads to the second class of \emph{structured} approaches, where one imparts from the outset some physically motivated constraints to the dynamical system to be learned, e.g. gradient systems {\citep{kolterLearningStableDeep2019,gieslLyapunov2020}}, Hamiltonian systems \citep{zhongSymplecticODENetLearning2020,jin_symplectic_2020,zhongDissipativeSymODENEncoding2020}, etc. These methods have the advantage that the learned models have pre-determined structures and stability may be automatically ensured.
+However, works in this direction may have the limitation that the structures imposed may be too restrictive to handle complex problems beyond benchmark examples.
+We demonstrate this point in our benchmark examples to be presented later.
+It is worth noting that recent works address this issue by a combination of unstructured model fitting with information from an \textit{a priori} known, but imperfect model, e.g.~\cite{wiknerCombiningMachineLearning2020}.